telerik/blazor-docs/hybrid-blazor-apps.md

 #### 5. Add the UI for Blazor components

-After completing the above steps, you will be able to add your desired Telerik Blazor components in the app as in a native Blazor app.
+Add your desired Telerik Blazor components in the app as in a native Blazor app.
 Explore the available UI for Blazor components and their features in our [live demos](https://demos.telerik.com/blazor-ui).

 ## Run the apps